 – in terms of daily volumes, the company will not purchase a quantity greater than 25% of the average daily volume of Mondadori shares traded on the regulated market and calculated on the basis of the average daily volume of trading of Mondadori shares in the 20 trading days prior to the dates of purchase.

-The company’s balance sheet for the year ending 31 December 2008 approved by the Annual General Meeting of the Shareholders, the consolidated balance sheet for the year ending 31 December 2008, along with other documentation supplied in conformity with art.
-77 of Consob regulation 11971/1999, will be made available from today at the company’s headquarters, at Borsa Italiana S.p.A. and on the web site www.mondadori.it.
-The minutes of the Annual General Meeting will be available by 13 May.
+The company’s Annual Report for the year ending 31 December 2009 approved by the Annual General Meeting of the Shareholders, along with other documentation supplied in conformity with art.
+77 of Consob regulation 11971/1999, will be made available from today at the company’s headquarters, at Borsa Italiana S.p.A. and on the web site www.mondadori.it; minutes for the AGM will be available fro 12 May 2010.